HowardYong/SpanBERT/README.md

 ### Project Flow

-The user provides an initial seed query, relation of interest, confidence threshold, and a desired number of relations to extract, k.
+The user provides an initial seed query, relation of interest, confidence threshold, and a desired number of relations to extract, `k`.
 The program is then responsible for launching a search with the provided query.
 A request is sent to each webpage response.
 If successful with respect to some criteria, then the main text is extracted from the contents of the webpage, preprocessed, and trimmed, if necessary.
 For each web page main text, a document is constructed using the `spaCy` library `en_core_web_lg` pre-trained language model for annotation and named entity recognition.

 Entity pairs are created for each sentence in the main text of a given web page document.
 If the 2 entity labels in a given pair conforms to the structure of the desired relation (provided upon program launch), then the project proceeds to relation extraction.
-Method of extracting relations is specified at program launch (`-spanbert` or `gpt3`).
+Method of extracting relations is specified at program launch (`-spanbert` or `-gpt3`).
 If the user provided the `-spanbert` flag, then the list of entity pairs are provided to the pre-trained SpanBERT model for relation extraction.
 Entity pairs consist of the corresponding context tokens, the subject (string, label, and index span found in the sentence), and object (same as subject).
 However, if the `-gpt3` flag is provided, then a prompt is constructed using a template, the input sentence, and an example relation.
 Relations that are extracted by SpanBERT have a corresponding confidence.
 If this confidence is higher than the user-provided threshold and is unique, it is added to the results.
 Relations extracted with GPT-3 are assigned a confidence of `1.0`.
 Thus, all unique relations are appended.

 One iteration in this project flow consists of launching a search for a given query, downloading, annotating and extracting relations for each of the web pages returned for a given search.
 At the end of an iteration, the query is updated with an extracted relation based on 2 criteria: (1) it has the highest probability, or confidence (2) it is unique.
 If no more extracted relations can be used to construct a new query and the program has not terminated (i.e., `k` relations have not been extracted yet) then the program by default terminates as a result of iterative set expansion stalling.
 Otherwise, keep iterating until `k` relations have been extracted.